mattwar/iqtoolkit/docs/blog/building-part-02.md

 Note, that it is generally inadvisable to use `SELECT *` in production code.
 Remember this is just an illustrative sample to show how in general to put together a LINQ provider.
 In order to allow for different sequences of columns, the precise sequence is discovered at runtime when the first row is read for the `DataReader`.
-The `InitFieldLookup` function builds a map from column name to column ordinal and then assembles a lookup table `fieldLookup` that maps between the object’s fields and the ordinals.
+The `InitFieldLookup` function builds a map from column name to column ordinal and then assembles a lookup table `fieldLookup` that maps between the object's fields and the ordinals.

 <br/>

 ## The Provider

-Now that we have these two pieces (and the classes define in the prior post) it’s quite easy to combine them together to make an actual IQueryable LINQ provider.
+Now that we have these two pieces (and the classes define in the prior post) it's quite easy to combine them together to make an actual IQueryable LINQ provider.

 ```csharp